-Disseminate information and conduct outreach activity in the communities that you serve.
-Pursue open, candid, and non-defensive dialog with your stakeholders.
+Disseminate information and conduct outreach activity in the communities that you-they serve.
+Pursue open, candid, and non-defensive dialog with your-their stakeholders.
 Educate and learn from the community.

-G. Agency Self-examination and Commitment to Policy Review
+G. Agency PCOB Self-examination and Commitment to Policy Review

-Seek continuous improvement in the effectiveness of your oversight agency, the law enforcement agency it works with, and their relations with the communities they serve.
-Gauge your effectiveness through evaluation and analysis of your work product.
+Seek continuous improvement in the effectiveness of your oversight agencythe PCOB, the law enforcement agency it works withDepartment, and their the PCOB's and the Department's relations with the communities they serve.
+Gauge your their effectiveness through evaluation and analysis of your their work product.
 Emphasize policy review aimed at substantive organizational reforms that advance law enforcement accountability and performance.